tachibanayui/UniversalAnimeDownloader/README.md

 **Instructions**:

 1. Clone this repository.
-2. Open the solution using Visual Studio. <!-- ???
-Be specific, WHAT solution? -->
+2. Open the repository as a solution using Visual Studio.
-3. There might be several projects that do not reference correctly to the UI project. <!-- ???
-These projects reference to or being referenced?!?! --> To solve this, delete the references and re-add them or re-download them using the Nuget Package Manager.
+3. There might be several projects that do not reference correctly to the UI project.
+To solve this, delete the references and re-add them or re-download them using the Nuget Package Manager.
-4. Remove the references to `SegmentedDownloader.Core` and `SegmentedDownloader.Protocol` from the project UniversalAnimeDownloader and re-add their pre-built DLLs when you download UAD. <!-- ???
-Need clarification -->
+4. Remove the references to `SegmentedDownloader.Core` and `SegmentedDownloader.Protocol` from the project UniversalAnimeDownloader and re-add their pre-compiled DLLs.
 5. Remove `SegmentedDownloader.Core` and `SegmentedDownloader.Protocol` from the
 solution.
 6. Press `F5` or click _Start_ to build Universal Anime Downloader.